 Businesses must achieve one of the following standards within three years of receiving Pennsylvania First Program funding: (1) create or retain a minimum of 100 full time jobs at the project site; (2) increase their full time employment within the commonwealth by at least 20%; (3) provide a substantial number of new, full time employment opportunities within a high growth industry; or (4) create or retain fewer than 100 full time jobs at project sites that are located in counties or communities suffering from high unemployment.

-The program requires participants to commit to operating at the approved project site for a minimum of seven years.
-Full-time employees must earn at least 150% of the federal minimum wage ($10.88/hour).
+The program requires participants to commit to operating at the approved project site for a minimum of eight years.
+Full-time employees must earn at least $12.00/hour.
 Loan terms can be up to 15 years for real estate and infrastructure and up to 10 years for machinery and equipment.
 Interest rates will be set at the time of approval and will be based on the 10-year Treasury rate.
 Each annual Pennsylvania First Program appropriation must leverage at least $10 in private investment for every $1 of program assistance awarded.

 The maximum assistance amount shall not exceed $5,000 for each job projected to be created or retained.
 DCED has discretion to modify this amount for special circumstances.